Hamilton Grange Library

 The Hamilton Grange Branch of the New York Public Library is a historic library building located in Hamilton Heights, Manhattan, New York City.
+The branch opened on January 8, 1907.
+Its name derives from The Grange, the nearby country home built by Alexander Hamilton in 1802.

 It was designed by McKim, Mead & White and built in 1905–1906.
-The branch was one of 65 built by the New York Public Library with funds provided by the philanthropist Andrew Carnegie, 11 of them designed by McKim, Mead & White.
-It is a three-story-high, five-bay-wide building faced in deeply rusticated gray limestone in an Italian Renaissance style.
-The building features round arched openings on the first floor and bronze lamps and grilles.
+The branch was one of 65 built by the New York Public Library with funds provided by philanthropist Andrew Carnegie, 11 of them designed by McKim, Mead & White.
+The three-story building was designed in an Italian Renaissance style modeled on a Florentine palazzo.
+Its facade is faced in rusticated stone and arranged symmetrically around a central entrance, with round-arched openings on the first floor and pedimented windows above.
+The New York City Landmarks Preservation Commission described it as an example of McKim, Mead & White's adaptation of Italian Renaissance architecture to a small public building.
+The exterior also features bronze lamps and grilles.

-It was designated a New York City Landmark in 1970 and was listed on the National Register of Historic Places in 1981.
+Most of the building's interior was renovated in 1975.
+Later accessibility alterations included changes to the entrance, and in 2022 the Landmarks Preservation Commission approved replacement of the non-historic entrance doors and transom while retaining historic cast-iron cresting.